Preschool: Japan

 In Japan, development of social skills and a sense of group belonging are major goals.
 Classes tend to have up to 40 students, to decrease the role of the teacher and increase peer interactions.
 Participation in group activities is highly valued, leading some schools to, for example, count a child who is standing still near a group exercise session as participating.
 Children are taught to work harmoniously in large and small groups, and to develop cooperativeness, kindness and social consciousness.
 The most important goal is to provide a rich social environment that increasingly isolated nuclear families do not provide; unstructured play time is valued.

 Children are allowed to resolve disputes with each other, including physical fighting.
 Most behavioral problems are attributed to the child's inappropriately expressed emotional dependency.
 Remedies involve accepting the child, rather than treatment with drugs or punishment.
 Japanese culture attributes success to effort rather than inborn talent, leading teachers to ignore innate differences between children by encouraging and praising perseverance.
-They work to ensure that all students meet the standard rather that each reaches his or her own potential.
+They work to ensure that all students meet the standard rather that each reaches their own potential.
 Although preschools exhibit great variety, most target age-appropriate personal development, such as learning empathy, rather than academic programs.
 Academic programs tend to be more common among Westernized and Christian preschools.

 Boisterous play is accepted.
 Kids are allowed to play with water guns or to make toy swords out of paper.
 Gun control is extensive, and real firearms are rarely seen in Japan, but playing with toy weapons is acceptable and encouraged.